heig-tin-info/handout/src/content/foundations.rst

     // This is a single line comment.

-- Les commentaires de block
+- Les commentaires de blocs

   .. code-block:: c